somrajroy/somrajroy/README.md

-- Experienced Software Architect specializing in Cloud, DevOps & Generative AI.
+- Experienced Software Architect specializing in Cloud, DevOps, Generative AI & Data Platforms.
 - Buy me a coffee if you like my content https://www.buymeacoffee.com/somrajroy